johsteffens/mocutsvd/README.md

 #### Platform Support

-MocUT SVD is adapted to optimally utilize modern CPU architectures.
+MocUT SVD is designed to utilize modern CPU architectures.
 Specifically: Multiple-cores, multi-layered caching, intrinsic vectorization (inner paralelity) and hyper-threading.

 At the same time the code maintains high portability: It only requires compliance to the C11 (or later) standard.
 Hence, the code is compilable by todays compiler-tool-chains for most operating systems and platforms.